pbj-me/Trino-HoL-2026/README.md

 -----
 ## Lab 1 - Create Schema

-Navigate to Data Warehouse, then Trino Virtual Warehouse and open the HUE SQL Authoring tool.
+Navigate to Data Warehouse, then Trino Virtual Warehouse and open the Cloudera Data Explorer SQL Authoring tool (formerly known as HUE).

 Create new schema for your user to be used, or use one that is already created for you.